jeffreykegler/old_kollos/misc/leo.md

 +  In the Grune & Jacobs parsing textbook, it's discussed on pp.
 224-226 of the 2nd edition.
 There are mentions on pages 548 and 582.
+The 1st editon of G&J is online, but unfortunately did not cover Leo's algorithm.

 +  My Marpa theory paper has pseudo-code for the algorithm.
 Much of the rest of the paper is math, but the pseudo-code should be readable